Arizona on Route 66 — Red Rocks, Empty Roads, Endless Sky

 The End of Arizona, the Threshold to California

 Topock marks the bittersweet moment where you leave Arizona behind and approach the Colorado River—the final border before California.
 We pulled over one last time, rolled down the windows, and stared west.
 The sun was lower now, casting long shadows on the blacktop.
-Nostalgia and anticipation mixed in a strange emotional cocktail.
+Nostalgia and anticipation mixed in a strange emotional cocktail .
 You realize that Arizona, the state you’d anticipated for so long, is now behind you.
 But the road continues. 🛣️

-Final Thoughts: Arizona, the Road That Changes You
+Things to Do — From Our Own Miles: Arizona, the Road That Changes You

-Arizona is heat and pine, old diners and new discoveries, red rock cathedrals and neon-lit nights.
+Arizona is heat and pine , old diners and new discoveries , red rock cathedrals and neon-lit nights .
 It’s the part of Route 66 where the contrasts hit hardest—and that’s what makes it unforgettable.

 If you're planning your journey, here’s my advice:

-• Walk the desert sand in Lupton, even if just for a moment.
+• Walk the desert sand in Lupton , even if just for a moment.
 Let the sun remind you where you are.

-• Don’t skip Winslow—just mind the traffic when you’re on that famous corner.
+• Don’t skip Winslow —just mind the traffic when you’re on that famous corner.

-• Grab a giant ice cream at Sipp Shoppe—because some memories are made of sugar and sunshine.
+• Grab a giant ice cream at Sipp Shoppe —because some memories are made of sugar and sunshine.

-• Let Flagstaff surprise you.
+• Let Flagstaff surprise you .
 Pine forests in Arizona?
 You’ll be grateful for the change in air.

-• Take the long road through Seligman and Peach Springs.
+• Take the long road through Seligman and Peach Springs .
 That’s where the stories live.

-• Pause at the Antares “Giganticus Headicus”—a quirky green head sculpture in the middle of nowhere.
+• Pause at the Antares “Giganticus Headicus” —a quirky green head sculpture in the middle of nowhere.
 It’s weird, unexpected, and perfectly Route 66.

-• Visit the Route 66 Museum in Kingman—small but rich in stories and vintage treasures.
+• Visit the Route 66 Museum in Kingman —small but rich in stories and vintage treasures.

-• Talk to locals in Kingman.
+• Talk to locals in Kingman .
 You might end up at a block party you didn’t expect.

-• Feed the burros in Oatman.
+• Feed the burros in Oatman .
 They’re part of the legend now.

-• Buy something silly from a souvenir shop—a Route 66 snow globe, a tin sign, or a mug.
+• Buy something silly from a souvenir shop —a Route 66 snow globe, a tin sign, or a mug.
 It might end up being your favorite keepsake.

 • Stop often.
 Wander.
 Linger.
 The beauty of this stretch is in the slow unraveling of scenes.

-• Hike a short trail in the Coconino National Forest near Flagstaff—yes, real hiking in Arizona’s pines.
+• Hike a short trail in the Coconino National Forest near Flagstaff —yes, real hiking in Arizona’s pines.

-• Watch the sunset over the desert from a roadside pullout, just past Hackberry or near Golden Shores.
+• Watch the sunset over the desert from a roadside pullout , just past Hackberry or near Golden Shores.
 It’s pure gold—literally.

-• Get a milkshake at a 50s diner, anywhere along the route.
+• Get a milkshake at a 50s diner , anywhere along the route.
 It’s not just a drink, it’s a time machine.

 • When you reach Topock, breathe deep.
 You’re not at the end—you’re at the edge of something new.

-Arizona isn’t just a state—it’s a chapter of Route 66 that will stay with you long after you’ve moved on ❤️.
+Arizona isn’t just a state—it’s a chapter of Route 66 that will stay with you long after you’ve moved on ❤️ .

 Partner: